 What is nutritionism?

 The relatively new emphasis our society has on what’s inside food is termed “nutritionism.”
 Nutritionism is an ideology that began in the 1980s when the focus of food shifted from the item to the individual nutrients within the food (Pollan).
 Michel Pollan, journalist and author of numerous books including The Omnivore’s Dilemma and In Defense of Food, describes an ideology as “ways of organizing large swaths of life and experience under a set of shared but unexamined assumptions.”
+The new focus on what is in our food has led to the rise of so-called superfoods – food that is so full of vitamins and minerals that only a little is needed each day to have a great positive impact on your health.
+Healthxcel is one example of a company that sells superfoods, helping to increase people’s intake of vital nutrients that they may otherwise be missing out on.

 The Food Industry